alphagov/reference-webchat-proxy/README.md

 # Webchat Proxy - Reference Implementation

-Note: We encourage teams to decide their chosen Webchat based on user needs.
-This is reference implementation example for HMRC's eGain Webchat and should not be used in production.
+This is a reference implementation of an API which departments who want to integrate webchat or virtual assistants on GOV.UK must expose.

 ## Motivation

+Most engagement products require the addition of "tags" to pages that they wish to add webchat or virtual assistants to.
+These are essentially third-party scripts which are loaded on to that page.

+We do not include third-party JavaScript on GOV.UK (except for Google Analytics).
+Doing so essentially provides that third party with complete control over the user's experience of GOV.UK, which has significant security and usability concerns.

+The API documented here is the standard to which we expect all integrations to adhere.

-This Webchat proxy is a reference implementation example of how to normalise a Webchat API to the GOV.UK Webchat Component needs, and this particular implementation is for eGain.
+The code in this repository is a reference implementation example of how a department or service could normalise a Webchat implementation to the GOV.UK Webchat Component needs.
+This particular implementation is for eGain, but the external API is applicable in all cases.
-This API will take HMRC's eGain endpoints, and normalise them so that they're generic.

-Departments within government have multiple Webchat integrations, the javascript API needs a unified way of handling these integrations.

-This proxy will give departments flexibility over implementing caching or changing internals of their endpoint, if it is needed without GOV.UK's support.
+This proxy will give departments flexibility over implementing caching or changing internals of their endpoint, without GOV.UK's input, while maintaining the security of GOV.UK.

 ## Webchat Indentifier Mappings

 Currently we keep a hardcoded mapping of URLs to their respective Webchat APIs.
 In the future we plan to allow these to be set in the Publishing Admin interface, but currently these will need to be handled in collaboration with GOV.UK.

 ## API Description

-Anything more than a 200 response is a failure mode, JSON is returned, and CORS headers are set so this can be accessed by a browser.
+Anything other than a 200 response is a failure mode, JSON is returned, and CORS headers are set so this can be accessed by a browser.

 ---
 ### GET `/availability/:id`